DmitriyStepanov601/AirHockey/README.md

 # AirHockey

-This app is an interpretation of the game Aero Hockey.
+This app is an interpretation of the game Air Hockey.
 The goal of the game is to score the puck in the opponent's goal.
 The player who starts the match is determined by throwing the puck or drawing lots.
 For each goal scored in the opponent's goal, one point is awarded.
 The winner is the first person to score seven points.
 A goal is scored when the puck falls into the goal, even if it is not recorded by an electronic scoring device.
 If the puck hangs in the goal at an angle — it is a goal.